 "Take the leap" and pledge to only purchase products from companies that do not test on animals during any phase of product development.
 And don’t forget to send out the link to all your family and friends asking them to do the same.

-Network with Us!
-NEAVS and Project R&R are establishing an active presence on Facebook and Twitter, and we need your help!
-We are on the cutting edge of progress made for animals in labs and we want the world to know us as a reliable source for all related information.
-You can help us by following us on Twitter and liking us on Facebook.
-Share our updates, and ask your network of friends, family, and co-workers to do the same!
+We are on the cutting edge of progress made for animals in labs and we want the world to know we are as a reliable source for all related information.
+You can help by following us on Facebook and Twitter!